 After cooking meth for several months, Caitlin decided to enter a drug rehab.
 She failed the initial fitness test.
 However, her trainer encouraged her to exercise, lift weights, and run.
 Today, her body and relationships with family members are on the mend.
 She says it feels good to do things together and be close again now that she’s clean.

 By the age of 44, Burnell had been in and out of rehab several times.
 He had first started using crack cocaine to lose weight.
 The drug did help him lose weight, but he found that he couldn’t stop using, was broke, and started to steal from his family.

 Unfortunately, his drug use became worse after each attempt to get clean.
 His Good Friday 2013 relapse led him to attempt suicide.
 He finally decided to try rehab once more and make it stick.
 His persistence helped him regain self-respect and start loving himself.

 Burnell is proud to say that he now has more confidence in himself.
 He admits that he has to work hard, but the effort is worthwhile.
 Being clean feels amazing.
 His story is truly a rehab success story.

 After trying several rehabs, Donna felt frustrated.
 Nothing was working.
 She finally realized she needed a holistic rehab.
-Here, she exercised three times a week and participated in yoga, karate, acupuncture, and vitamin therapy.
+Here, she exercised three times a week and participated in yoga and karate.
 She also attended cognitive therapy that really got to the heart of her addiction instead of just asking her how she was feeling.
 Today, Donna remains clean.
 She credits the holistic approach with helping her understand her addiction and deal with the triggers and challenges in a healthy way.

 These six rehab success stories can inspire you to seek the drug treatment you need.
 Are you ready?
 There’s no quick fix, but rehab and the tools you learn there will help you recover successfully.
 Get started today with your rehab success story.